Julian Lewis: Early life and career

-Changing legislation and Conservative Research Department

-From the mid-1980s, Lewis was also Director of Policy Research Associates, working with Conservative and Crossbench members of the House of Lords to initiate changes to legislation (1) requiring postal ballots for trade union elections (incorporated in the 1984 Trade Union Act and 1988 Employment Act); (2) outlawing political indoctrination in schools (incorporated in the 1986 Education Act and carried forward in the 1996 Education Act); (3) prohibiting local councils from publishing material which "promotes or opposes a point of view on a question of political controversy which is identifiable as the view of one political party and not of another" (incorporated in Section 27 of the 1988 Local Government Act); and (4) more strictly defining the concept of 'due impartiality' in the coverage of politically contentious issues on television and radio (incorporated in the 1990 Broadcasting Act).
+From the mid-1980s, Lewis was also Director of Policy Research Associates, working with Conservative and Crossbench members of the House of Lords to initiate changes to legislation (1) requiring postal ballots for trade union elections (incorporated in the Trade Union Act 1984 and Employment Act 1988); (2) outlawing political indoctrination in schools (incorporated in the Education Act 1986 and carried forward in the Education Act 1996); (3) prohibiting local councils from publishing material which "promotes or opposes a point of view on a question of political controversy which is identifiable as the view of one political party and not of another" (incorporated in section 27 of the Local Government Act 1988); and (4) more strictly defining the concept of 'due impartiality' in the coverage of politically contentious issues on television and radio (incorporated in the Broadcasting Act 1990).

-With fellow Conservative John Bercow – later elected Speaker of the House of Commons – he ran an Advanced Speaking and Campaigning course for more than ten years, which trained more than 600 Conservatives (including several current MPs) in campaigning and communication techniques.

-From 1990 until 1996, Lewis was a Deputy Director of the Conservative Research Department at Conservative Central Office (CCO).
-In the run-up to the 1992 General Election, CCO published detailed directories compiled by Lewis listing Labour MPs' and candidates' support for Left-wing causes.
-He continued in this role after his selection in February 1996 as prospective Parliamentary candidate for the new constituency of New Forest East, but in December of that year he resigned from CCO to campaign against Britain joining the single European currency.
+From 1990 until 1996, Lewis was a Deputy Director of the Conservative Research Department (CRD) at Conservative Central Office (CCO).
+In the run-up to the 1992 General Election, CCO published detailed directories, compiled by Lewis, listing Labour MPs' and candidates' support for left-wing causes.
+He continued in his CRD role after his selection in February 1996 as prospective Parliamentary candidate for the new constituency of New Forest East, but in December that year he resigned from CCO to campaign against the UK joining the single European currency.
 Only later did opposition to adopting the Euro become official Conservative policy.

 In a lecture to former Dynevor School pupils in May 2017, Lewis set out details of his background, his path into politics and his overall conclusions about Parliamentary life.

 Parliamentary career

-He contested Swansea West at the 1983 general election.
-As MP for New Forest East, he successfully opposed the development of a large container port at Dibden Bay, between Marchwood and Hythe, and waged other high-profile local campaigns.
-In Parliament, he was a Shadow Defence Minister from 2002 to 2004 and from 2005 to 2010, also serving as Shadow Minister for the Cabinet Office from 2004 to 2005, and as an Opposition Whip from 2001 to 2002.
-Before joining the Front Bench, he was a Member of the Defence Select Committee and the Welsh Select Committee, and had also been elected to the Executive of the Conservative Party's 1922 Committee.
+Lewis stood as the Conservative candidate in Swansea West at the 1983 general election, coming second with 36.6% of the vote behind the incumbent Labour MP Alan Williams.

+At the 1997 general election, Lewis was elected to Parliament as MP for New Forest East with 42.9% of the vote and a majority of 5,215.

+In August 2000, Lewis attacked Conservative defectors to Labour due to the party supporting Section 28, describing the "gay lobby" as supporting "propaganda promoting homosexuality" at the expense of taxpayers.

+Lewis was re-elected as MP for New Forest East at the 2001 general election with a decreased vote share of 42.4% and a decreased majority of 3,829.
+He was again re-elected at the 2005 general election, with an increased vote share of 48.6% and an increased majority of 6,551.